RaiyanK23/SENG438-A2/seng438-a2-team_20.md

 * Test written for when the upper bound is negative infinity (-ve_infty, -ve_infty)
 * Test written for when the upper bound is NaN (0, NaN)

+getLength()

+* Test written for ranges in which the length should be positive (0, max_value)
+* Test written for ranges in which the length should be negative (-max_value, 0)
+* Test written for ranges in which the length should be 0 (0, 0)

 getCentralValue()

 * Test written for ranges in which the bounds were both positive values. (+,+)